dbcraig/LmRaC/README.md

 2. **Timestamp** shows the date and time of the session an answer was created along with a sequence number for the anwer within that session.
 3. **Question** text shows the original question.
 4. **Answer Summary** can be shown by hovering over the info icon.
-5. **Assessment** of the qualify of a general question (not experiment questions) can be shown by hovering over the ribbon icon.
+5. **Assessment** of the quality of a general question (not experiment questions) can be shown by hovering over the ribbon icon.
 6. **MD** button opens the full text of the answer as a markdown document.
-See [Markdown Viewing](#Markdown-Viewing) for how to setup your browser to automatically display markdown.
+See [Markdown Viewing](#Markdown-Viewing) for how to set up your browser to automatically display markdown.
 7. **HTML** button opens the full text of the answer as an HTML document.
 8. **Test Tube** icon is used to select answers for saving to experiments.
 9. **Download** icon is used to download the full text of the answer as a markdown document.